KarthikKrishna-S/KarthikKrishna-S/README.md

 # Hi there, I'm Karthik krishna 👋

-I'm a computer engineering student with a keen interest in cybersecurity.
+I'm a Blockchain developer and cybersecurity and FOSS enthusiast.
 I'm currently studying at Fisat, mookkanoor, angamaly.

 ## My Interests include: